Harshit10032006/QR-Prank/README.md

 # QR-Prank

-A fun  project made in 7 hrs where users can generate QR codes and add photos and videos for pranks
+A fun  project where users can generate QR codes and add photos and videos for pranks

 ## Tech Stack